bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-24.0.md

 Aaron van Wirdum: 00:26:48

-I mean, the other way to put it, the simple way to put it maybe is mini script allows for smart contracting type of stuff, right?
+I mean, the other way to put it, the simple way to put it maybe is miniscript allows for smart contracting type of stuff, right?

-## Mini Script

 Sjors Provoost: 00:26:59